Mosque-Sabil of Sulayman Agha al-Silahdar: Interior

-The interior Mosque-Sabil of Sulayman Agha Al-Silahdar tends to be divided into two sections and the sections are divided in a form of a rectangular structure.
+The mosque's interior tends to be divided into two sections and the sections are divided in a form of a rectangular structure.
 The mosque is a focal ideal of the Ottoman style architecture which depicts the style of the characteristics of the Muhammad Ali architectural design.
-The Facade consists of floral designs in which replicates the European Renaissance architecture, and so are the granite structures which consists of oil paintings throughout the interior of the ceilings.
+The facade consists of floral designs in which replicates the European Renaissance architecture, and so are the granite structures which consists of oil paintings throughout the interior of the ceilings.
 The ornamental architecture of the facade of Sabil Sulyiman Agha Al-Silahadar is made of white marble and is embellished with Turkish calligraphy that reflects the Ottoman style.
 In terms of the sabil, it was formed of marble, which was used to keep the temperature of the water cool.

-The outside area of the shattered forum structure is disguised with the shallow arches in the Ottoman Architecture.
-Just above the entryway of the mosque there is a tiny round balcony.
+The outside area of the shattered forum structure is disguised with the shallow arches in the Ottoman architectural style.
+Just above the entrance of the mosque there is a tiny round balcony.
 The sacred structure of the roof is supported by various identical marbled walls that construct three columns corresponding to the qibla wall.
 The Dika is a form of artwork that involves the wooden archways that are above the entryway, interacting with the small spherical rooftop on the outside.
 The Columns of the interior of the mosque is surrounded by oblong windows that reflects the natural lighting in the inside coming from the courtyard.
-The inside of the interior of the dome consisted of the different designs of the flowers in which had the Quranic inscriptions in the inside.
+The inside of the interior of the dome consisted of the different designs of the flowers in which had the Qur'anic inscriptions.